csc-training/geocomputing_course/materials/connecting.md

 ## Connecting to the supercomputer via SSH

-During the course we will access the supercomputer via the webinterface in order to not overwhelm you with setups before the course.
+During the course we will access the supercomputer via the web interface in order to not overwhelm you with setups before the course.
 However, this way may not always be the most convenient.
 You can also connect to the supercomputer via SSH.

 :::{admonition} Connecting with SSH clients
 :class: seealso, dropdown